jeromeza/uncharted.global/README.md

 **NOTE** that it auto scales based on CPU usage, and the number of pods will increase as this climbs

 ### **--- Future Improvements: (to do) ---**
-- Add in Prometheus for monitoring / metrics dashboard
 - Add in persistent storage / volume claims, to ensure pod logging persists
 - Adding in ELK stack for centralized logging / log interrogation
 - Add SSL to ingress